-From classics and blockbusters to cult favorites and documentaries, here are 50 movies set in Los Angeles for you to stream while you're Safer at Home.
+From classics and blockbusters to cult favorites and documentaries, here are more than 50 movies set in Los Angeles for you to stream at home - or better yet, to enjoy at your local movie theatre.

 500 Days of Summer (2009)